 Focusing on collaboration and active experimentation is the best way to successfully implement PBL within your classroom.
 For example, if there’s a problem with littering in your neighbourhood, your students could plan and run a community clean-up day, gaining key skills in leadership, problem-solving, and collaboration.

 Implementing experiential and collaborative learning with Practera

 Implementing the experiential and collaborative educational approaches is easier than ever with Practera’s range of dedicated tools.
 Designed for educators and higher education institutions, the platform makes delivering powerful cooperative learning experiences seamless.

 The power of Practera is clear.
 It’s the key conduit for providing your students with the critical, real-world experience they need to land their first job.

 Using our tools, which include detailed analytics, adaptive learning pathways, and clear performance tracking, you can help bridge the experience gap so many fresh graduates struggle with while reducing delivery costs.

 Practera’s ready-made templates and project briefs make getting started quicker and easier than ever.
 You can browse through a range of template categories—like internships, team projects, or mentoring—and choose one to suit your exact needs.
 You can then customise or build upon the template or brief as you see fit.

-To learn more about what Practera’s experiential learning platform can do for you, your students, and your institution, connect with our team for a discussion today.
+To learn more about what Practera’s experiential learning platform and dedicated team can do for you, your students, and your institution, connect with our team for a discussion today.
 You can also download our white paper to learn more.